ajeglot/academic/content/education/MSENV/index.md

 ## Introduction

 The Environmental Engineering master program at DTU is one of the oldest in Europe.
 A student in this program can follow various study lines that are determined by the electives chosen.
-For my part I follow the study line referred as Residual Resource Engineering.
+For my part I followed the study line referred as Residual Resource Engineering.
 During my studies at DTU, other than the mandatory courses I focused on water treatment and bioenergy production.
 You can find out more about the program there: https://www.dtu.dk/english/education/graduate/msc-programmes/environmental-engineering.

 ## Master thesis